pdjr-signalk/pdjr-skplugin-switchbank/README.md

 NMEA 2000 switchbank support.

-## Background

-When I had my ship built I wanted a traditional helm and a modern NMEA 2000 control infrastructure, but the only commercially available control solutions were "glass helm" products and not to my taste.

-I chose to implement a control infrastructure around NMEA 2000 switchbank switch and relay modules and to code a software control architecture to suit.

-The control architecture consists of a Signal K plugin which handles the logic of what to do when and this plugin which binds Signal K's logical switchbanks to NMEA 2000 devices out on the NMEA bus.

 ## Description

 This plugin offers two distinct services.

-Firstly, it provides a mechanism for decorating Signal K's 'electrical.switches.' hierarchy with user supplied meta-data.
+Firstly, it provides a mechanism for decorating Signal K's 'electrical.switches.' hierarchy with user supplied metadata.
 This allows switch banks to be documented in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and switch/relay channels to be described in terms of their function or application.

-Secondly, the plugin installs a PUT handler on each defined relay output channel, supporting state change operations within Signal K and allowing PUT operations on switch bank relay channels to operate remote relays using PGN 127502 (Switch Bank Control) messages.
+Secondly, the plugin installs a handler on each defined relay output channel, which transmits NMEA 2000 relay update messages to the associated switchbank each time the channel state changes.
+Relay switchbank updates can be performed using either *PGN 127502 Switch Bank Control* or
+*PGN ??????
+WTF is this*.

 ## Configuration